yxk9640/Spring-Boot/imagesMicroservices/Mircoservices_Notes.md

 # Microservices

+When you get a project to add in this folder change the current folder structure.

+current:

+	-|imagesMicroservice

+update:

+	-|MicroServices
+	--|images
+	--|version-project

 ## Intro
 The services which use to handle whole application is revised to manage small/micro tasks of the application.
 These services should be REST enabled, small and well choosen deployable boundaries and have ![multiple instances(cloud enabled).](./imagesMicroservices/cloud_instance.png)